 The St. Thomas Board of Trustees elected Dr. Julie Sullivan, executive vice president and provost of the University of San Diego, as the first woman and the first lay person to serve as president of the University of St. Thomas in its 128-year history.

-He was the nephew of Father John Malone, vice president for mission.
+He was the brother of Jerry Anderley, associate vice president for facilities at the Physical Plant.

 Should Wall Street be afraid of the new rules established by the Dodd-Frank Act?
 For more than 30 years until the enactment of the Dodd-Frank Act, the hedge-fund industry had resisted attempts by the Securities and Exchange Commission to register hedge-fund managers.

 This week’s notes include faculty members Thomas Bushlack, Michael Hollerich, David Kelley, Anne Klejment, Paul Lorah, Catherine Marrs Fuchsel, Kimberly Vrudny, Marty Warren and Scott Wright; and graduate student Blaire Hysjulien.

 When the presidential election was in full swing and political tempers were flaring, a new student organization at the University of St. Thomas School of Law was formed to resist the partisanship and vitriol.
 The Public Discourse group focuses on quite the opposite: open, nonpartisan debate about how public policy issues intersect with law.

 The recommendation for promotion was made by the Tenure and Promotion Committee at its December 2012 meeting.